Kitchen Helper and Food Assembler

 However, Tourism HR Canada (formerly the Canadian Tourism Human Resource Council or CHHRC) offers voluntary certifications related to food services that are recognized across Canada.
 Certification training is accessible from the emerit website.

 Kitchen helpers and food assemblers work in all types of restaurants from quick service (fast food) outlets and base camps to formal dining rooms.
-They alsowork in public institutions such as hospitals and nursing homes.
+They also work in public institutions such as hospitals and nursing homes.
 Part-time work is common.

-The employment outlook (PDF) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

+Kitchen helpers and food assemblers often are paid just above minimum wage.
+(As of June 26, 2019, the minimum wage in Alberta is $15.00 per hour for most workers.
+For more information, see Minimum Wage.)
 Salaries are generally highest in hospitals and nursing homes but advancement prospects are limited (for more information, see the Food Service Supervisor occupational profile).

 Wages* | Low (5th percentile) | High (95th percentile) | Average | Median |